singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     $ shpc sync-registry --registry ./registry quay.io/not-local/container

-And finally, you can ask to add new containers and completely update container.yaml files.
+You can also ask to add new containers and completely update container.yaml files.

 .. code-block:: console